SougataMukherjee/interview-kit/theory/js-ts.md

 **Q13.
 Promise.all vs Promise.race**
-Promise.all() → Runs multiple promises in parallel and waits until all are finished.If any one fails, the whole result fails Promise.race() → Runs multiple promises in parallel and returns the result of the first one that finishes (success or fail)
+Promise.all() → Runs multiple promises in parallel and waits until all are finished.If any one fails, the whole result fails
 ```txt
 Promise.all([P1, P2, P3])
    P1 ----✅